-The SMA Family Vocations Crusade (FVC) was established in the African Missions College, Dromantine in 1959 to support the missionary work of the SMA.
+The SMA Family Vocations Community (FVC) was established in the African Missions College, Dromantine in 1959 to support the missionary work of the SMA.
 FVC members commit themsleves to pray for and help fund the training of SMA missionaries worldwide.

 Originally formed to support the training of Irish SMA seminarians, the FVC family is now the spiritual and financial backbone of the SMA training programmes in seven African countries, India, Philippines and Poland.
 Its 10,000 plus members come from every county in Ireland.